ArifDaniel/AeternaConflictus/README.md

-# AeternaConflictus
+# Aeterna Conflictus
-A Rusted Warfare mod, rare to see rw mod being posted in Github, eh?
-This is for easier collaboration so don't mind it.
+Aeterna Conflictus means Eternal Conflict.
+Welcome to Aeterna Conflictus github repository where you can download through releases because I don't like using Google Drive, and make feedbacks and critics.
+(Please guide us, this is our first time making and publishing mod)

+This mod aims to be "original" (*cough* heavy inspiration *cough*) by using unique and simple artstyle with original soundtrack.

-Note: This mod is heavily inspired by other games, mythologies, etc.
+Note: This mod is heavily inspired by other games, mythologies, etc. OST included.